-The Morray Bay Offshore (MBO) wind farm is a floating offshore wind farm proposed by Trident Winds (Trident).
-With a net capacity of 650MW and a nameplate capacity of 765MW, it is touted to be become the world’s biggest offshore wind farm when commissioned in 2025.
+The Morro Bay Offshore (MBO) project is a floating offshore wind farm proposed by Trident Winds (Trident).
+With a net capacity of 650MW and nameplate capacity of 765MW, it is touted to be the world’s biggest offshore wind farm when commissioned in 2025.

 The project is being developed to help the state of California meet the target of generating 50% of its power output from renewable sources by 2030.